 - Teeth grinding and jaw clenching, which can lead to headaches

-Drug users with a cocaine addiction are also likely to display erratic behaviour.
-They may engage in riskier activities and may even display significant behavioural changes from time to time.
+Drug users with cocaine addiction are also likely to display erratic behavior.
+They may engage in riskier activities and may even display significant behavioral changes from time to time.
 Keep in mind that cocaine affects each person differently.
-Due to this reason, use your best judgment to determine whether someone is struggling with a cocaine addiction.
+Due to this reason, use your best judgment to determine whether someone is struggling with cocaine addiction.

 Dangers and Side Effects of Cocaine Use